cowboy8625/WordRPG/README.md

 ### Remember
 I am constantly changing the code and add new code so check back to get more content.
+Also I'm super new and really just doing this project to learn more and sharpen my skills as a new programmer so if there is something I did that can be improved apone please let me know!

 ## Virsion
 * Python 3.7